bhavesh-hirpara/ReactNativeDemo/README.md

-# ReactNativeDummy
+# React Native Demo Project
-A dummy demo project
+Here I have written code in react native for demo purpose only.